A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 French Broad River at Asheville

-Well-determined humid basin (USGS 03451500).
+Well-determined basin with strong topographic signal (USGS streamgage 03451500).
 Contributing area essentially equals total drainage area across all sources.

 Drainage Area Boundaries